For flipping your fears and being who you want to be

 but the rewards are palpable and sweet.

-Every day that you make choices to support your sparkle,
+Every day that we make choices to support our sparkle,

 from eating well to resting,